Life is so very different in Argentina than where I live, on the concrete island of Manhattan, in New York City.

 The second email is the kind that sustains me.

-As the credibility of Reiki practice is established in medicine and the mainstream public, professional Reiki practice is becoming a viable career choice.
+As the credibility of Reiki practice is established in medicine and to the mainstream public, professional Reiki practice is becoming a viable career choice.
 This positive development is threatened by the lack of respect for diversity in our community.

 We need to carry our practice, and ourselves, with professionalism and Reiki poise.